aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/queries-and-connections/read-and-write-external-connection-of-xls-and-xlsb-files/_index.md

 ## **Possible Usage Scenarios**

-Aspose.Cells already supports reading and writing external connections of XLSX files but now, it also supports this feature for XLSB and XLS files.
-However, the code is the same for all types of formats.
+Aspose.Cells already supports reading and writing external connections of XLSX files, but now it also supports this feature for XLSB and XLS files.
+However, the code is the same for all formats.

 ## **Read and Write External Connection of XLS/XLSB file**

-The following sample code loads the sample XLSB file (XLS can also be loaded) and reads its first external connection which is actually a Microsoft Access DB Connection.
-It then modifies the [**DBConnection.name**](https://reference.aspose.com/cells/javascript-cpp/dbconnection/#name--) property and saves it as output XLS/XLSB file.
-The screenshot shows the effect of code on [sample XLSB file](51740722.xlsb) and [output XLSB file](51740723.xlsb) after its execution.
-Please also see the console output of the sample code given below for a reference.
+The following sample code loads the sample XLSB file (an XLS file can also be loaded) and reads its first external connection, which is actually a Microsoft Access DB connection.
+It then modifies the [**DBConnection.name**](https://reference.aspose.com/cells/javascript-cpp/dbconnection/#name--) property and saves it as an output XLS/XLSB file.
+The screenshot shows the effect of the code on the [sample XLSB file](51740722.xlsb) and the [output XLSB file](51740723.xlsb) after its execution.
+Please also see the console output of the sample code given below for reference.

 ![todo:image_alt_text](read-and-write-external-connection-of-xls-and-xlsb-files_1.png)